 The survey, which is cofunded by the European Community, conforms to the regulation (EC) No. 808/2004 of the European Parliament and of the Council of 21 April 2004 concerning Community statistics on the information society.
 The objective of this Regulation is to establish a common framework for the systematic production of Community statistics on the information society.

-The report was prepared by Ms. I. Andreou, Statistics Officer, under the supervision of Mr. C. Diamantides, Statistics Officer A', Head of the Statistical Dissemination and ICT Surveys Section.
+The report was prepared by the personnel of Statistical Dissemination and ICT Surveys Section, under the supervision of Mr. C. Diamantides, Senior Statistics Officer, Head of the Section.

 G. Chr.
 Georgiou Director Statistical Service